jacob-zietek/jacob-zietek.github.io/_posts/2022-02-17-how-do-i-start-working-out.md

+---
+layout: post
-# How do I start working out?
+title: How do I start working out?
+# slug: <changeme> You can override here
+---

 A lot of people have approached me since I started working out for advice on how to start out.
 This is both endearing and a little odd since I'm miles away from Arnold :muscle:.
 The demographic also tends to be people in STEM, so I'm glad we're working on killing stereotypes.
 I still consider myself a beginner.
 Nonetheless, I wanted to record some of the things I've learned since starting my fitness journey and some of the common advice I dish out.
 This is by no means a comprehensive guide, fitness is a life long journey.

 ## Why is it important to you?

 Fitness and working out has incredible [benefits](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470658/#:~:text=Exercise%20improves%20mental%20health%20by,self%2Desteem%20and%20cognitive%20function.&text=Exercise%20has%20also%20been%20found,self%2Desteem%20and%20social%20withdrawal.) on your mental and physical health.
 It's an avenue to increase your cognition, self-esteem, and strength (among other things) all in one place.
 Your reward for working out is proportional to the amount of effort you put in.

 Once you get over the initial hump, exercise is [addicting](https://www.webmd.com/depression/guide/exercise-depression#:~:text=When%20you%20exercise%2C%20your%20body,similar%20to%20that%20of%20morphine.).
 It feels good to move your body, to abolish mental obstacles we place on ourselves, and to watch your body transform as you put the work in.
 The gym is a place I'll always feel home in.

 *"It is a disgrace to grow old through sheer carelessness before seeing what manner of man you may become by developing your bodily strength and beauty to their highest limit."* -Socrates